alexsad95/test-cryptoro/README.md

-# CRYPTORO - Cryptocurrency Platform (Test Project)
+# CRYPTORO - Cryptocurrency Platform

 Modern web platform for cryptocurrency trading, built with React using Vite and Zustand.